ranand12/blog/_posts/2020-02-21-podcast-ep13-eddie.md

 **How to get in touch with Eddie**

-- Evill_Genius - Slack ( he is on the Kubernetes slack channel)
+- Slack - Evill_Genius ( he is on the official Kubernetes slack channel)

 - Twitter - [@evill_Genius](https://twitter.com/evill_genius)